mposolda/keycloak-remote-ejb/README.md

                 </security-domain>
 ````

-5. Run the Wildfly server
+5. Run the keycloak server

-6. Create admin user in Keycloak and login to admin console (See Keycloak docs for details).
+6. Create admin user in Keycloak and login to admin console (See Keycloak/RHSSO docs for details).

-7. Import realm from file `testrealm.json` in this project
+7. In keycloak admin console, import realm from file `testrealm.json` .

-8. TODO Run the client.
+8. Run the client.
 You can either run class `RemoteEjbClient` from IDE or use maven command like this:
 ````
 cd client
 mvn exec:java -Pclient